partykit/partykit/apps/docs/src/content/docs/guides/scheduling-tasks-with-alarms.md

 }
 ```

-However, `Party.context.parties` is not available inside `onAlarm`, so the above conde snippet would throw and error!
+However, `Party.context.parties` is not available inside `onAlarm`, so the above code snippet would throw and error!

 As a workaround, you can `fetch` to the other parties using their public address.